 FAQs

-What Is A Good Engagement Rate for GA4?
+What Is A Good Engagement Rate In GA4?

 A good GA4 engagement rate varies by industry.
 For e-commerce, it’s around 60%.
 Content-based sites have 55-65%, while SaaS platforms range from 58-68%.
 News and media sites often exceed 70%.